Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets: Acknowledgments

 Each \kepler\ quarter is offset slightly from the surrounding quarters due to the rotation of the spacecraft causing the stars to appear on different CCDs of slightly different sensitivities.
 An attempt at correcting for this is made in the PDC-MAP data product \citep{smith:2012,stumpe:2012} although the associated uncertainty in that correction is unclear.
 For simplicity, we detrend each \kepler\ quarter independently, which means $B \sim 90$\,days.
 In order to satisfy $B \gg P$ then, our targets are selected such that $P<10$\,days.

 In addition to this filter, we also eliminated systems with more than one planet, where the phase curves would co-add and negatively affect our detrending approach.
 Next, we only considered planets with a NASA Exoplanet Archive (\href{https://exoplanetarchive.ipac.caltech.edu}{NEA}; \citealt{akeson:2013}) disposition of ``CONFIRMED''.

 Finally, we removed stars with logarithmic surface gravities less than $4$.
+The log(g) cut is motivated to remove stars with a higher false-positive rate \citep{sliski:2014} as well as stars with increased activity signals, which have the potential to negatively influence our results.
+In doing so we attenuate the contamination from these objects and declare a well-defined cut to make our work reproducible.

 Applying these cuts on September 29th 2016 gave us 477 Kepler Objects of Interest (KOIs) which we used in what follows.